JetBrains/kotlin/GRADLE_PLUGIN.md

     |`linkFiles     `|`Collection<FileCollection>`|Additional files linked with the stubs                   |

 * __compileKonan\<ArtifactName>__.
-Aggregate task allowing one to build an artifact for several targets.
-By default it builds the artifact for all supported targets declared for the project.
-One may change this behavior by specifying the space-separated target list in `konan.build.targets` project property:
+Aggregate task allowing you to build an artifact for several targets.
+By default it builds the artifact for all the supported targets declared for the project.
+You can change this behavior by specifying the space-separated target list in the `konan.build.targets` project property:

     ```
     ./gradlew compileKonanFoo -Pkonan.build.targets='android_arm32 android_arm64'